 Strawberry Goat Cheese Salad with Honey Balsamic Vinaigrette

 Peach Tomato Salad

-For the marinated tomatoes, in a large bowl, combine the tomatoes, pesto, olive oil, balsamic vinegar, salt and pepper.
-Set aside for 15 minutes.
+- In a large bowl, whisk together the pesto, olive oil, white balsamic vinegar, salt and pepper.